 About Whitney McMillan

-Whitney graduated from Colorado State University in 2010 with a double major in equine science and business marketing.
-While at CSU, Whitney took the colt training class in conjunction with the legends of racing sale, and worked at a Gypsy Cob breeding farm in Wellington, but the job that influenced Whitney the most, was working at Hillcrest Farm, an equine rehab facility.
-It was Hillcrest that she developed a passion for equine orthopedics and rehabilitation.
+Whitney graduated from Colorado State University in 2010 with a double major in Equine Science and Business Marketing.
+While at CSU, Whitney took the colt training class in conjunction with the Legends of Ranching sale, and worked at a Gypsy Cob breeding farm in Wellington.
+The job that influenced Whitney the most was working at Hillcrest Farm, an equine rehabilitation facility East of Fort Collins.
+It was at Hillcrest that she developed a passion for equine orthopedics and rehabilitation.

-Whitney grew up in Georgia, a little north of Atlanta, and began working with Tennessee Walking horses when she was twelve.
-When she was fifteen, she bought her own horse, an appendix quarter horse, and did everything from barrel racing to low level combined training/eventing, and trail riding.
+Whitney grew up in Georgia, a little north of Atlanta, and started her journey with Tennessee Walking horses owned by a family friend.
+When she was fifteen, she bought her first horse, a Quarab named Pretty Girl, and dabbled in many disciplines; from barrel racing to low level combined training/eventing.

 Whitney is very excited to join Front Range Equine Performance, and to work with Dr. Marshall-Gibson to improve the lives of more horses.